mdailey/minimal-jwt/README.md

-# Minimal JWT Example
+# Minimal JWT Example, Flaws, and Fixes

-Here's an example of a minimal Node application using JWT.
+This an example of a minimal Node application using JWT, a quick examination of its limitations and flaws, and a couple alternatives that address those flaws.

+## A basic single page application using JWTs for authentication

-## NodeJS installation
+### NodeJS installation

     $ sudo apt install curl software-properties-common
     $ curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -
     $ sudo apt install nodejs

-## Project initialization
+### Project initialization

 In the directory that's going to contain your project, run